filterpaper/filterpaper.github.io/qmk/userspace.md

 ```

 ## newbie.c
-Judicious use of `#ifdef` conditions in the source is recommended for relevant sections, matching those in `rules.mk` and `config.h`.
-This will exclude code meant only for specific keyboards:
+It is recommended to use `#ifdef` conditions in the source code to exclude code that is only meant for specific keyboards.
+This can be done by matching the `#ifdef` conditions to the keyboard definitions in `rules.mk` and `config.h`.
+Here is an example:
 ```c
 // Init effect for RGB boards only
 #ifdef RGB_MATRIX_ENABLE